Leeds, Alabama: Government

 Leeds, named after Leeds, Yorkshire, England was incorporated on April 27, 1887.
 The City of Leeds operates under a Mayor-Council form of government.
 The mayor, elected to a four-year term, heads the executive branch of city government.
 The current Mayor, David Miller, was elected to his 1st term, in October 2012, by almost a 2:1 margin.
 The city council members are also elected to four-year terms.
 Council members are elected to represent the city's five districts, and the mayor is elected at-large.
-The current five-member city council members are Kenneth Washington (District 1), Eric G. Turner (District 2), Johnny G. Dutton (District 3), Angie Latta (District 4) and DeVoris Ragland-Pierce (District 5).
+The current five-member city council members are Sabrina Rose (District 1), Eric G. Turner (District 2), Cary Kennedy (District 3), Ryan Holtbrooks (District 4) and Dale Faulkner (District 5).

 In 2023, Mayor Miller announced a new Downtown Leeds Revitalization Project with Alabama's Department of Transportation, ALDOT, which will develop new ADA compliant sidewalks and lighting throughout the city for the enjoyment of residents and tourists.
 ALDOT and federal funds will pay for 80% of the project, with the City providing the remaining 20%.
 The project will break ground in 2024.